sebasjm/antlr/README.txt

 November 22, 2006

+* fixed bug that prevented var = $rule.some_retval from working in anything but the first alternative of a rule or subrule.

 * attribute names containing digits were not allowed, this is now fixed, allowing attributes like 'name1' but not '1name1'.